Independent Schools Inspectorate: Nature of an ISI inspection

 Where there is cause for concern the Department for Education may make an unannounced Additional Inspection, and a Monitoring Visit to report on previous findings.

 In 2018/19, ISI found 14.3 per cent (77 out of 537 inspections) of schools to be non-compliant with ‘the Standards’.
 Of the unmet standards reported by ISI to the Department for Education, 95 per cent related to standards of welfare, health and safety (which encompasses safeguarding).

-Inspection Framework 2023

-ISI is planning to introduce a new inspection framework at the start of the next inspection cycle in September 2023.
+ISI intended to introduce a new inspection framework at the start of the inspection cycle in September 2023.

-The inspectorate is currently consulting on its proposals until 16 September 2022.

 Effects of the COVID-19 pandemic

 Routine inspections were suspended between March 2020 and September 2021 owing to the COVID-19 pandemic, and replaced by a limited number of remote reviews.
 During the suspension, the Department for Education retained the right to commission Material Change Visits, Additional Inspections and Progress Monitoring Visits.